 Transactions denominated in currencies other than the functional currency are translated at the exchange rates ruling on the date of the transaction.
 Monetary assets and liabilities denominated in currencies other than the functional currency are retranslated to the functional currency at the spot rate of exchange ruling at the date of the Statement of Financial Position.
 All differences are taken to the income statement.
 Non-monetary items that are measured in terms of historical cost in a currency other than the functional currency are translated using the exchange rates as at the dates of the initial transactions.
-Non-monetary items measured at fair value in a currency other than the functional currency are translated using the exchange rates at the date when the fair value is determined.
+Non-monetary items measured at fair value in a currency other than the functional currency are translated using the exchange rates as at the dates of the initial transactions.
+Non-monetary items measured at fair value in a currency other than the functional currency are translated using the exchange rates as at the date soft.